Enclavely/tailor-portfolio/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin/extension.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.1.1 =
+* Added - Filter to modify the rendered HTML of the Projects element.

 = 1.1.0 =
 * Updated: Compatibility with new and improved Tailor JS API.
 Please ensure you upgrade to Tailor 1.5.0 or later.